 More importantly, there is more innovation in semiconductor technologies than can be expressed in the size of nodes alone.
 Policymakers should therefore also consider support of innovative production methods (carbon-neutral production, application of artificial intelligence in design and production8) or innovative applications, for instance in battery management.
 Innovation in other semiconductor domains, such as semiconductor sensors and efficient power-electronics will continue to be of major importance for our sector as well and areas where the EU automotive industry is globally competitive.
-CLEPA traditionally argues for a technology-open approach with regard to the question of what the focus of innovation in semiconductor technologies should be.
-A policy that supports a strong ecosystem of semiconductor application technologies, chip design and potentially production should go hand in hand with a policy seeking to enhance European chip production capacity.
+CLEPA traditionally argues for a technology-open approach with regard to the question of what the focus of innovation in semiconductor technologies, chip design and potentially production should go hand in hand with a policy seeking to enhance European chip production capacity.